Offensive Behaviour by a Person in a Motor Vehicle in a Declared Area

 - Did the Minister publish the streets in the Government gazette?

-The maximum penalty a Magistrate can impose for this offence is 5 penalty units, which is around $600.
+The maximum penalty a Magistrate can impose for Offensive Behaviour by a Person in a Motor Vehicle in a Declared Area (s18 of Summary Offences Act 1966) is 5 penalty units, which is around $600.